Baltimore Regional Studies

 The Baltimore Regional Studies Archives collects, preserves, and provides equal access to collections related to the making of modern Baltimore, particularly through the records of 20th century philanthropic, civic, nonprofit, and quasi-governmental institutions, as well as the collections of local individuals.
 The collection strengths include urban planning and architecture; economic development; neighborhood oral histories; community association records; local television history; Baltimore area nonprofits; and community organizing, particularly related to the issues of education, housing, and highway construction.
 Areas of collection development include civil rights; women’s liberation; lesbian, gay, bisexual and transgender rights; labor organizing movements; and documentation on a greater number of Baltimore City neighborhoods.

-Visit the UB Special Collections & Archives website to learn more about the Baltimore Regional Studies Archives.
+Visit the Special Collections and Archives website to learn more about the Baltimore Regional Studies Archives.

 Visit the links below to search our digital exhibits and digitized collection material.